Arab Political Thought

 Georges Corm is Professor at the Institute of Political Sciences at Saint-Joseph University in Beirut, Lebanon.
 He was formerly a public-sector economist and an international economic consultant.
 Between 1998 and 2000 he was Lebanese Minister of Finance.
 He has published extensively on the contemporary history of the Middle East and relations between the Arab world and the West.

 ‘Not since Albert Hourani’s Arabic Thought in the Liberal Age has there been such a comprehensive and accessible monograph as Georges Corm’s erudite account.
-Focussing on twentieth-century Arabic and French literature, this is a welcome update written by a leading Arab intellectual and economist.’ — Jens Hanssen, Associate Professor of Arab Civilisation, Department of Near and Middle Eastern Civilisations, University of Toronto
+Focussing on twentieth-century Arabic and French literature, this is a welcome update written by a leading Arab intellectual and economist.’ — Jens Hanssen, Associate Professor of Arab Civilisation, Department of Near and Middle Eastern Civilizations, University of Toronto

 ‘An invaluable account of the intellectual currents within the Arab world and beyond, bringing this rich and seminal scholarship closer to us here in the West.
 Indispensable for those interested in the politics of the region and its underlying fabric of ideas.’ — Arshin Adib-Moghaddam, Professor in Global Thought and Comparative Philosophies at SOAS, University of London, and author of On the Arab Revolts and the Iranian Revolution and A Metahistory of the Clash of Civilisations.